Agent Editing Guide

 Minimal agent prompt

 You are editing a Noma document.
-First discover IDs with noma ids.
+First discover IDs with `noma ids`.
 Choose the smallest patch operation.
-Apply edits with noma patch --ops.
-Run noma check after the patch.
+Prove the edit with `noma proof --ops --out proof.html`.
+Apply edits with `noma patch --ops` only after the proof passes.
+Run `noma check` after the patch.
 Do not rewrite the whole file unless explicitly requested.

 When to ask a human